Welcome to the 216th Tablescape Thursday!

 The porch crows had to get in on the table setting, too.

-I came across these scary looking spider cupcakes at Martha Stewartdotcom and decided to make my own version.
+I came across these scary looking spider cupcakes at Martha Stewart online and decided to make my own version.

 Here’s a little view looking down at the spider cupcakes perched atop Pottery Barn Knock-off clock plates.
-I just noticed, the Treble Clef flatware by Gourmet Settings mimics the curl of the top of the witch’s hat.
+I just noticed, the Gourmet Settings Treble Clef flatware mimics the curl of the top of the witch’s hat.
 How fun is that!
 This flatware goes so well with any whimsical tablescape.
 It has become one of my faves.
+It’s available at Amazon here: Gourmet Settings Treble Clef.

 I only have four black dinner plates so I used those along with two white dinner plates, placing the white places at the ends of the table.
 Don’t be afraid to mix and match your china, especially if you don’t have enough of one pattern.